reonZ/pf2e-perception/README.md

 # Roll Options

-you can use custom rollOptions to adjust cover and visibility during attacks, this can be done either by adding system `RollOption` to feats/features/effect/etc. or passing them directly in the attack options argument. here is an example of how to implement the `Blind-Fight` feat, just add those 3 REs the feat itself:
+you can use custom rollOptions to adjust cover and visibility during attacks, this can be done either by adding system `RollOption` to feats/features/effect/etc. or passing them directly in the attack options argument. here is an example of how to implement the `Blind-Fight` feat, just add those 3 REs to the feat itself:

 ```json
 {"key":"RollOption","domain":"all","option":"self:pf2perception:visibility:noflat-self:all"}